amerkestijn/AAPWL/README.md

 - No papercut NG.
 Does not provide any benefit.
 - Used VirtualHere (instead of USBIP) because USBIP was not capable of connecting more than 2 hosts on 1 client, which could be a device specific problem (Zebra labelprinters).
 Free version as the paid version is not needed for basic functionality.

+UPDATE 27-01-2020
+The need for printing over the local network is now needed.
+My idea is to use Zerotier as a simple forwarder.
+Testing is in progress.